Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

 Finally, we assessed the closeness between the empirical distribution of the generated samples and the conditional distribution on the corresponding level-set.
 We chose $z=-2.0$ and sampled $5\times 10^4$ states on the corresponding level-set using the constrained sampling scheme in \cite{projection_diffusion} with a step size $2.0\times 10^{-4}$.
-Each state $x$ was assigned the weight $|\nabla\xi(x)|^{-1}$, which is proportional to the likelihood ratio between the conditional distribution~\eqref{mu-z} and the invariant distribution of the constrained numerical scheme in the continuous-time limit, so that the weighted samples can be used to approximate the true conditional distribution on the level-set (see \cite{projection_diffusion,zhang2017} for detailed discussions).
-With these data, we estimated the densities of the first component $x_1$ for the samples generated by the learned generative model, their projections on the level-set by the method in Section~\ref{subsec-projection}, and the weighted samples obtained by constrained sampling.
-The results are shown in Figure~\ref{fig:proj-a} and Figure~\ref{fig:proj-b} for the model trained using unbiased trajectory data and the model trained using biased trajectory data, respectively.
-From these two figures, we can conclude that the projection step maps the generated states onto the level-set without modifying their distribution.
-Moreover, it can be observed that, compared to the model learned using unbiased trajectory data, the generative model learned using biased trajectory generates data whose distribution is closer to the true conditional distribution.
-We also computed probability densities of other quantities such as the potential energy and distance to the mean.
+In order to approximate the true conditional distribution, each of the sampled states $x$ was assigned the weight $|\nabla\xi(x)|^{-1}$, which is proportional to the likelihood ratio between the conditional distribution~\eqref{mu-z} and the invariant distribution of the constrained numerical scheme in the continuous-time limit (see \cite{projection_diffusion,zhang2017} for detailed discussions).
+With these data, we estimated the densities of the first component $x_1$, using the samples generated by the learned generative model, their projections on the level-set by the method in Section~\ref{subsec-projection}, and the weighted samples obtained by constrained sampling.
+The results are shown in Figure~\ref{fig:proj-a} and Figure~\ref{fig:proj-b} for the model trained using the unbiased trajectory data and the model trained using the ABF-biased trajectory data, respectively.
+From these two figures, we can conclude that the projection maps the generated states onto the level-set without modifying their distribution significantly.
+Moreover, it can be observed that, compared to the model trained using the unbiased trajectory data, the ODE model trained using the ABF-biased trajectory generates data whose distribution is closer to the true conditional distribution.
+We also computed probability densities of other quantities such as the potential energy and the distance to the mean.
 The results are similar to those in Figure~\ref{fig:before_after_projection} and therefore are not shown here.